Skip to content

 2. Choose Your Sizing Carefully

 Apparel that is too loose will move against your skin, creating more friction.
-Ensure your kit fits like a second skin to minimize movement.
-You can find your perfect size using our Size Guide.
+Ensure your kit fits like a second skin.
+Find your perfect size using our Size Guide.

-Sometimes chafing is caused by a base layer with rough seams underneath a high-quality jersey.
-Ensure every layer in contact with your skin is technical, such as our Core Baselayers.
+Sometimes cycling chafing comes from a base layer with rough seams underneath a high-quality jersey.
+Ensure every layer in contact with your skin is technical.
+For related advice, see our guide on preventing saddle sores — many of the same principles apply.

 Focus on the Performance, Not the Irritation

 Cycling is about the freedom of the road and the challenge of the climb.
-You should not be distracted by the discomfort of preventable skin irritation.
-By choosing gear designed with technical fabrics and flatlock construction, you are giving yourself the best possible chance of clear, healthy skin on every ride.
+You should not be distracted by preventable skin irritation.
+By choosing gear designed with technical fabrics and flatlock construction, you give yourself the best possible chance of clear, healthy skin on every ride.

 Ready to upgrade your on-bike comfort?
 Shop our full range of Men's Bib Shorts or Women's Bib Shorts and discover how the right fabrics and construction can transform your riding experience.